Saltash Town Council - Cllr Vacancies / Elections

 You will be offered training and support throughout your time as a Town Councillor.

-If you have any questions the Town Clerk will be available to support you.
+If you have any questions during your term of office the team or your fellow Town Councillors will be available to support you.

 What is a Town Council?